EndPointCorp/end-point-blog/2010/12/16/spree-extension-upgrade-rails-3.html.md

 Screenshots of the Spree Advanced Reporting extension.
 </td></tr></tbody></table>

 To deconstruct the upgrade, I examined a git diff of the master and rails3 branch.
-I've divided the topics into Rails 3 and Spree specific categories.
+I’ve divided the topics into Rails 3 and Spree specific categories.

-## Rails 3 Specific
+### Rails 3 Specific

-### SafeBuffers
+#### SafeBuffers

-In my report extension, I utilize Ruport's to_html method, which returns a ruport table object to an HTML table.
+In my report extension, I utilize Ruport’s to_html method, which returns a ruport table object to an HTML table.
 With the upgrade to Rails 3, ruports to_html was spitting out escaped HTML with the addition of default XSS protection.
-The change is described [here](http://yehudakatz.com/2010/02/01/safebuffers-and-rails-3-0/). and required the addition of a new helper method (raw) to yield unescaped HTML:
+The change is described [here](https://yehudakatz.com/2010/02/01/safebuffers-and-rails-3-0/). and required the addition of a new helper method (raw) to yield unescaped HTML:

 ```diff
 diff --git a/app/views/admin/reports/top_base.html.erb b/app/views/admin/reports/top_base.html.erb